Sofia Stolk and Renske Vos (eds.)

 — Suwita Hani Randhawa, Senior Lecturer in Politics and International Relations University of the West of England (Bristol, UK)

 This edited volume presents a collection of stories that experiment with different ways of looking at international law.
 By using different literary lenses –namely, storytelling, the novel, the drama, the collage, the self-portrait, and the museum– the authors shed light on elements of international law that usually remain unseen/unheard and expose the limits of what international law can do.
 We inquire into who the storytellers of international law are, the stages on which they tell their stories, and who are absent in these tales.
 We present it as a collection; a set of different essays that more or less deal with the same subject matter.
 Alternatively, we would like to call it a potpourri of stories, since the diversity of topics and approaches is eclectic and unconventional.
 By placing multiple perspectives alongside each other we aim to compare and contrast, to allow for second thoughts, and to rediscover.
 In doing so, we engage with the ambiguities of international law’s characters and spaces, and with the worldviews they reflect and worlds they create.

-- Pride and Prejudice: Silence and the Undertold Stories of International Law
+2 Pride and Prejudice: Jane Austen and the (In)ability to Speak International Law

-- A story that cannot be told: Sexual Violence against Men in ICTR and ICTY Jurisprudence
+4 A Story that Can(not) be Told: Sexual Violence against Men in ICTR and ICTY Jurisprudence Thomas Charman

 5 The Desire to be an International Law City: A Self-Portrait of The Hague and Amsterdam